 Definition of Cleaning

 Cleaning is the process of removing visible debris, dirt, and dust and organizing a space.
 Cleaning a surface uses soap or detergent and, usually, water to remove soil and germs through chemical (cleaner), mechanical (scrubbing), and thermal (water temperature) action.

-Cleaning may or may not kill bacteria and germs, but it will dilute their numbers and aid in lowering the risk of spreading infectious microbes.
+Cleaning may not always kill bacteria and germs, but it will remove some of them and aid in lowering the risk of spreading infection.

 Definition of Sanitizing

-When a product claims to sanitize a surface, it is promising to make the surface free of germs that could be harmful to your health according to public health standards or requirements.
+When a product claims to sanitize a surface, it is promising to reduce the level of germs that could be harmful to your health to meet to public health standards or requirements.
 Sanitizing reduces, not kills, the number and growth of bacteria, viruses, and fungi.

 Definition of Disinfecting

-The act of disinfecting kills microscopic organisms (germs, viruses, fungi) on surfaces.
+The act of disinfecting kills microscopic organisms (bacteria, viruses, fungi) on surfaces.
 Disinfection is usually achieved by using EPA-approved chemicals that kill the organisms and prevent them from spreading.
 Items can also be disinfected using UV-C germicidal short wavelength, ultraviolet light that breaks apart the DNA of bacteria and germs leaving them unable to harm or reproduce.
 This is the same UV-C light technology used in hospital surgical suites to aid in killing superbugs.
-(Though the CDC cautions that UV-C light's efficacy against COVID-19 is not currently known, so be sure to confirmed chemicals.)

 Disinfecting does not necessarily remove visible dirt and debris from a surface and is much more effective if basic cleaning is done first.